Resolve and prevent conflict in the workplace with this essential guide for HR professionals.

 David D'Souza, Head of Engagement and London for CIPD, Experienced HR/OD/Change leader

 David Liddle is the CEO of the TCM Group, the UK's leading mediation and resolution consultancy.
-Having implemented over three hundred integrated conflict management systems, David is a leading authority on all aspects of workplace mediation and resolution.
-David is also the founding president of the Professional Mediators' Association (PMA), the founder of the Collaborative Justice Institute and an engagement guru for Engage for Success.
+Having implemented over three hundred integrated conflict management systems, Liddle is a leading authority on all aspects of workplace mediation and resolution.
+Based in the UK, he is also the founding president of the Professional Mediators' Association (PMA), the founder of the Collaborative Justice Institute and an engagement guru for Engage for Success.

 You will need to sign up or login as a registered academic to request inspection copies.